 Through 2025, employers can offer up to $5,250 in student loan repayment benefits without paying a dime in tax.
 This is thanks to the Consolidated Appropriations Act, signed into law in 2020 as part of pandemic relief efforts, which expanded Section 127 of the IRS code.
 The number of companies offering repayment programs is still small, but likely to rise going forward, especially with the current moratorium on student loan repayment.
 The student loan repayment pause has been extended until the U.S. Department of Education can either carry out the debt relief program or when current litigation is resolved.
 Student loan payments will restart 60 days following.
 If the debt relief program has not been implemented and litigation has not been resolved by June 30, 2023—payments will resume 60 days after that.

 The student loan epidemic

-Currently more than 44 million Americans owe more than $1.56 trillion in student loan debt, up from $1.52 trillion just last year.
-It’s the second highest debt category—behind mortgages—and default rates have been on the rise.
-According to the Institute for College Access and Success, the average class of 2017 grad owes a little over $28,500.
-More than 2.5 million workers are saddled with loan amounts of more than $100,000.
+Currently nearly 43 million Americans owe more than $1.6T in student loans.
+It’s the second highest U.S. debt category—behind mortgages—and default rates have been on the rise.
+The average federal student loan debt balance is nearly $38K, while the total average balance (including private loan debt) may be more than $42K.
+More than 38% of Americans are saddled with loan amounts of more than $100,000.
 It’s not too surprising to understand the enormous appeal a student loan repayment program would have to job candidates.